Agisight/TyvaData/For Yandex/README.md

 ### About the file
 Contains 296k Tuvan-Russian parallel translations of words, phrases, sentences and paragraphs.
 Headers: tyv (Tuvan), ru (Russian).

+## Dataset Structure

+The dataset contains Tyvan-Russian paires.

+Data row has the following fields (same in all files here):
+- `tyv: str`: text in Tuvan
+- `ru: str`: text in Russian (translate)

 ### Compilation
 These translations were compiled using different methods, mainly through the website www.tyvan.ru, where the correctness of the translations was validated by experienced translators and scientists.